 - Your child requires special classes

-- Your child requires major surgery
+- Or, your child requires major surgery

 - Your income has decreased substantially as a result of a layoff

-- Your spouse’s income has dramatically increased
+- Perhaps your spouse’s income has dramatically increased

 - Your spouse remarried